Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 determined the highest version, the user then continues a binary search for this specific version.

+## Simplified Search for Third-Party Auditing

+When third-party auditors are present that monitor the log to provide an append-only prefix tree, the server can provide more compact proofs.
+Recall that each leaf in the prefix tree also commits to the index of the log tree's leaf committing to the respective value.

+When a client requests a label's most recent version, it is sufficient for the server to provide a full binary ladder in the most recent prefix tree proving to the client which version is the most recent version of the requested label.
+When a client requests a specific version, the server can simply provide a proof of inclusion of the respective label-version pair in the most recent prefix tree.

+In both cases, the client will learn the index of the log tree's leaf that commits to the desired value from the proofs about the prefix tree.
+To complete the search, the server only needs to provide the client with proof of inclusion for the log tree's latest leaf (to prove to the client that it used the correct prefix tree root hash) and a proof of inclusion for the leaf that commits to the value of the requested label-version pair (which will be identified by aforementioned index).

 ## Monitoring

+### Contact Monitoring

 As new entries are added to the log tree, the search path that's traversed to find a specific version of a label may change.
 New intermediate nodes may become